oliverhu/hadoop/hadoop-submarine/hadoop-submarine-tony-runtime/src/site/markdown/QuickStart.md

 Must:

-- Apache Hadoop 2.7+.
+- Apache Hadoop 2.7 or above.

 Optional:

-- Enable GPU on YARN support(when GPU-based training is required).
+- Enable GPU on YARN support (when GPU-based training is required, Hadoop 3.1 and above).
-- Docker support.
+- Enable Docker support on Hadoop (Hadoop 2.9 and above).

 ## Run jobs

 ### Commandline options

 ```$xslt
-usage: job run
+usage:
- -checkpoint_path <arg>       Training output directory of the job, could
-                              be local or other FS directory.
-This
-                              typically includes checkpoint files and
-                              exported model
  -docker_image <arg>          Docker image name/tag
  -env <arg>                   Common environment variable of worker/ps
- -input_path <arg>            Input of the job, could be local or other FS
-                              directory
  -name <arg>                  Name of the job
  -num_ps <arg>                Number of PS tasks of the job, by default
                               it's 0